louketo/louketo-proxy/README.md

 --cors-headers [--cors-headers option]                  a set of headers to add to the CORS access control (Access-Control-Allow-Headers)
 --cors-exposes-headers [--cors-exposes-headers option]  set the expose cors headers access control (Access-Control-Expose-Headers)
 ```

+#### **- Upsteam URL**

+You can control the upstream endpoint via the --upstream-url or config option.
+Both http and https is supported and you can control
+the TLS verification via the --skip-upstream-tls-verify or config option, along with enabling or disabling keepalives on the upstream via
+--upstream-keepalives option.
+Note, the proxy can also upstream via a unix socket, --upstream-url unix://path/to/the/file.sock

 #### **- Endpoints**